ONWARD and UPWARD

 1971 - present

 In 1970, FMC lost its contract for more M113 production at the old NOP.
-It quickly sold most of the property to Ray Park, a Cleveland-based development mogul.
+It quickly sold most of the property to Raymond Park, a Cleveland-based development mogul.

 Known generically for a while as the Charleston Ordnance Center, the property was eventually rebranded as the South Charleston Industrial Park.
 Most of the NOP's original buildings still serve as South Charleston's industrial core, hosting a number of important business developments through the decades.

 Under Ray Park's management, the old NOP continues to attract companies like UPS, Appalachian Power, ClearOn chemical company, and global auto parts maker Gestamp.